A Comfortable End: Is Hospice the Right Choice for Your Family?

 • Increased nausea and vomiting that is difficult to control

-A physician also considers the wishes of the patient if the patient is still capable of expressing them.
-Many people enter hospice not because they are in cognitive decline, but because they decide they no longer want to go to the hospital periodically or they want to discontinue treatment such as dialysis or chemotherapy.
+A physician also considers the patient’s wishes if the patient is still capable of expressing them.
+Many people enter hospice not because they are in cognitive decline, but because they decide they no longer want to go to the hospital periodically, or they want to discontinue treatment such as dialysis or chemotherapy.

 A Resident Receives Comprehensive Care